-- Due to the long term nature of the majority of its commitments, the Company accepts capital market risk provided it is managed within specific risk tolerances and limits.
-The Company takes a low risk, value-oriented approach to managing its investments - it accepts credit and alternative asset risk provided it is rewarded through appropriately enhanced returns; - The Company manages liquidity across the business to provide a high level of confidence that all obligations (to customers, creditors and shareholders) will be met when they fall due; - The Company accepts insurance risks provided they are properly priced and managed in order to deliver value to its customers and shareholders; - The Company is forward-looking in its business planning and takes a prudent approach to capital management.
-It strives to have a high level of confidence that capital is sufficient to support planned activities into the future; - Management is active in industry committees and, through a network of oversight functions, monitors the landscape so that the Company is appropriately positioned to manage regulatory, tax, accounting and actuarial changes; - The Company accepts that operational risks are a part of doing business and knows that risk management is a key part of decision-making.
-It protects its business and customers by engaging in cost effective risk mitigation; and - The Company expects ethical conduct by all of its employees and acts with integrity at all times.
+- Due to the long term nature of the majority of its commitments, Empire Life accepts capital market risk provided it is managed within specific risk tolerances and limits.
+Empire Life takes a low risk, value-oriented approach to managing its investments - it accepts credit and alternative asset risk provided it is rewarded through appropriately enhanced returns; - Empire Life manages liquidity across the business to provide a high level of confidence that all obligations (to customers, creditors and shareholders) will be met when they fall due; - Empire Life accepts insurance risks provided they are properly priced and managed in order to deliver value to its customers and shareholders; - Empire Life is forward-looking in its business planning and takes a prudent approach to capital management.
+It strives to have a high level of confidence that capital is sufficient to support planned activities into the future; - Management is active in industry committees and, through a network of oversight functions, monitors the landscape so that Empire Life is appropriately positioned to manage regulatory, tax, accounting and actuarial changes; - Empire Life accepts that operational risks are a part of doing business and knows that risk management is a key part of decision-making.
+It protects its business and customers by engaging in cost effective risk mitigation; and - Empire Life expects ethical conduct by all of its employees and acts with integrity at all times.

-The Board of Directors oversees and monitors the Company's risk management framework, processes and practices and reviews and approves the Company's Enterprise Risk Management Framework and overall risk appetite.
+The Board of Directors oversees and monitors Empire Life's risk management framework, processes and practices and reviews and approves Empire Life's Enterprise Risk Management Framework and overall risk appetite.
 Senior management shares responsibility and accountability for risk management across the organization.
 This enables a cross-functional perspective on risk management, enhanced by the frequency of contact across the management team.
-The Company has an Asset Management Committee with responsibility for overseeing the management of corporate policies established by both the Investment Committee and Risk and Capital Committee of the Board.
-More information related to governance can be found under the Corporate Governance over Risk Management section of Empire Life's 2016 annual report.
+Empire Life has an Asset Management Committee with responsibility for overseeing the management of corporate policies established by both the Investment Committee and Risk and Capital Committee of the Board.
+More information related to governance can be found under the Corporate Governance over Risk Management section of Empire Life's 2017 annual report.
 Risk management policy development is centralized under the leadership of the Chief Risk Officer and applies to all business units.
 The Chief Risk Officer is a member of the Asset Management Committee and has Board reporting responsibility with respect to risk and capital management.
 All risk management policies and procedures are regularly reviewed for relevance and changes in the risk environment.
 Accountability, application, day-to-day management and procedural elements are the responsibility of area management, supported by business unit compliance officers and the risk management department.
 There is senior management representation and oversight on various interdisciplinary risk control committees.
-The Company formally establishes and documents its values and risk tolerances through several company-wide policies including a Code of Business Conduct, Corporate Disclosure principles, enterprise risk management, capital management and whistleblower policies.
-The Company's strategic risk management policies (including those related to product design and pricing, investment policies and capital management) are also approved by its Board, or a Board committee.
+Empire Life formally establishes and documents its values and risk tolerances through several company-wide policies including a code of business conduct, corporate disclosure principles, enterprise risk management, capital management and whistleblower policies.
+Empire Life's strategic risk management policies (including those related to product design and pricing, investment policies and capital management) are also approved by its Board, or a Board committee.